Valinthronix/tab-analysis/README.md

-Parses AMTA's tab pdfs into excel files.
+Parses AMTA's tab (American Mock Trial Association score tabulations) pdfs into excel files.
 Depends on tabula-py and pandas

 Works for any Amta formatted pdf